Collecting StrandNational Resource Centre for Dance

 Name of CreatorBurrowes; Lucie Leslie (1908-1985)

-The archive contains material created and collected by Leslie Burrowes relating to her dance training and career including performing and teaching.
-Material includes annotated photograph albums, scrapbooks containing news cuttings, photographs and programmes, and letters from Mary Wigman.
-A later deposit to the collection added many more letters from Mary Wigman dating from 1931-1966, a selection of books and sketches and paintings by Burrowes of both still and moving bodies.
+DescriptionThe archive contains material created and collected by Leslie Burrowes relating to her dance training and career, including performing and teaching.
+The collection includes annotated photograph albums, scrapbooks containing news cuttings, photographs and programmes, and letters from Mary Wigman.
+A later deposit to the collection added many more letters from Mary Wigman dating from 1931-1966, a selection of books, and sketches and paintings by Burrowes of both still and moving bodies.

 ArrangementMaterial arranged at time of cataloguing according to the format-based classification scheme which was then in use by the National Resource Centre for Dance.

-Administrative HistoryLeslie Burrowes was an English dancer/teacher whose career bridged the typically British styles of the 'Pioneer Women' of Hellenic-influenced dance and the predominantly German modern dance (Ausdruckstanz), imported into Britain from the 1930s.
+Administrative HistoryLeslie Burrowes (1908-1985) was an English dancer and teacher.
+Her career bridged the typically British styles of the 'Pioneer Women' of Hellenic-influenced dance and the predominantly German modern dance (Ausdruckstanz), imported into Britain from the 1930s.
 Burrowes trained in Margaret Morris Movement from 1924, becoming a performer and assistant teacher for Morris.
 In 1928 she became the first dance teacher at the progressive school and community at Dartington Hall in Devon.
 Dartington's philanthropic owner, Dorothy Elmhirst, subsidised her dance education in Dresden where she began at the school of the famous German dancer Mary Wigman in January 1930.
 This proved to be a breakthrough period in her development when she could fuse the strong, formal technique she gained from Margaret Morris with the inner feeling and expansive outward expression of Ausdruckstanz.

 In the summer of 1931 she was the first British woman to receive the Wigman School's teaching certificate.
 In line with the Wigman ethos, Burrowes' dances encompassed a range of expressions from serene to grotesque, but she excelled in the vigorous and ebullient dances that came directly from her character; Primitive Joy being a signature piece.
 She also embraced the Wigman School's musical atmosphere with a range of percussive instruments integrated into performance.
 (She collected instruments from round the world.)